All About Olympic Golf: Qualifying, Format & Beyond

 Jon Rahm and Sergio Garcia would represent Spain, Rory McIlroy and Shane Lowry would represent Ireland, Viktor Hovland would represent Norway and Masters champion Hideki Matsuyama, along with Rikuya Hoshino would represent host-county Japan.

-For the women, five Americans currently rank in the top 15 of the world rankings, with Nelly Korda, Danielle Kang, Lexi Thompson and Jessica Korda sitting in the top four spots.
+For the women, five Americans currently rank in the top 15 of the world rankings, with Nelly and Jessica Korda, Danielle Kang, and Lexi Thompson sitting in the top four spots.
 The top three golfers in the world are all from Korea – Jin Young Ko, defending Olympic champion Park and Sei Young Kim, with Hyo-Joo Kim in 7th.

 Where is the 2021 Olympic Golf Course?